 This post is sponsored by The Tot.

 One of my favorite topics probably ever is baby gear.
 I don’t know what it is about it.
 I feel like I could talk for hours about all the baby stuff out there and never get bored of browsing online for what’s new and cool.
-But with so many choices for us mamas, I thought it’d be helpful to share what I’ve been using these past few months with my second baby, just ICYMI on my Instagram and Stories.
+But with so many choices for us mamas, especially when there are items that not only help with baby, but also help us to take care of our babies, for example, robot vacuum / Bissel could help us with cleaning the floor when we are taking care of the baby.
+I thought it’d be helpful to share what I’ve been using these past few months with my second baby, just ICYMI on my Instagram and Stories.
 Figuring out what’s going to work best for you, your baby and your lifestyle can get a little overwhelming, so I hope this post will help you navigate those baby gear choices with a little more ease after seeing what tools I depend on in the first few months of newborn life.
 All of the items I’m sharing in this post are available on The Tot website.

 When The Tot approached me to share my newborn baby faves from their site, I was flattered and accepted without hesitation.
 They are an online shop for moms, babies and kids with curated products as well as trusted advice, created by some pretty inspiring Russian women in fashion — Nasiba Adilova and Miroslava Duma.
 I mean, these are uber-cool fashion moms.
 I’m definitely interested in what they pick for their own babies.